Social projects to promote the inclusion

 Iberdrola is supporting the International Day for the Elimination of Violence against Women on 25 November by launching the Speak Out campaign, where athletes from the federations being supported by the company stress how vital it is to report any cases of gender violence we see by calling 016.

 Speak out!
-If you witness gender violence, call 016 and report it.
+If you suffer or witness gender violence, call 016 and report it.